freeCodeCamp/freeCodeCamp/guide/english/containers/index.md

 A bare metal hypervisor environment tackles the performance issue by installing on and running from the host machine’s hardware.
 Because it interfaces directly with the underlying hardware, it doesn’t need a host operating system to run on.
 In this case, the first thing installed on a host machine’s server as the operating system will be the hypervisor.
 Unlike the hosted hypervisor, a bare-metal hypervisor has its own device drivers and interacts with each component directly for any I/O, processing, or OS-specific tasks.
 This results in better performance, scalability, and stability.
 The tradeoff here is that hardware compatibility is limited because the hypervisor can only have so many device drivers built into it.

 After all this talk about hypervisors, you might be wondering why we need this additional “hypervisor” layer in between the VM and the host machine at all.

-Well, since the VM has a virtual operating system of its own, the hypervisor plays an essential role in providing the VMs with a platform to manage and execute this guest operating system.
+Make sure host machine is completely free of viruses Well, since the VM has a virtual operating system of its own, the hypervisor plays an essential role in providing the VMs with a platform to manage and execute this guest operating system.
 It allows for host computers to share their resources amongst the virtual machines that are running as guests on top of them.

 ## Container